PaulW/rp2040-keyboard-converter/README.md

-# Model-F 5170 Converter for Raspberry Pi PICO RP2040
+# RP2040 Keyboard Converter for Raspberry Pi PICO RP2040

 This project is part of a refurbish/overhaul of an IBM Model F 5170 PC/AT Keyboard, specifically model 6450225.
 The goal of this is to allow me to use the Model F Keyboard on modern hardware via USB, but to have specific customisations where required.